 Motivation

-These two mechanisms — moderation through balanced deliberation versus polarization through sycophantic mirroring — generate opposing predictions.
-Neither has been tested in a longitudinal field experiment with real-world AI usage patterns over a politically meaningful time horizon.
+These two mechanisms, deliberative moderation versus sycophantic mirroring, generate opposing predictions.
+Neither has been adequately tested in a longitudinal field experiment with real-world AI usage patterns over a politically meaningful time horizon.

 Research Questions